vacuumlabs/cardano-crypto.js/README.md

 * [haskell-crypto/cryptonite](https://github.com/haskell-crypto/cryptonite)
 * [grigorig/chachapoly](https://github.com/grigorig/chachapoly)

 compiled to pure javascript using Emscripten.
-This is a collection of cryptolibraries useful for doing Cardano cryptography, eliminating the need for many dependencies.
+This is a collection of cryptolibraries and functions useful for working with Cardano cryptocurrency, eliminating the need for many dependencies.

 # examples
 ## signing